Carl Hoefkens: Early career

 Born in Lier, Hoefkens started his career at Lierse and played there for six years.
 He made his breakthrough with Lierse in first division and won the Belgian Cup in 1999, beating Standard Liège in the final with 3–1.
 Afterwards, he made a move to Lommel but Lommel went bankrupt in 2003.
 In the summer of 2003, he came to Germinal Beerschot, a first division team in Antwerp.
 There, he became one of the pillars of the team.
 In his second season at Germinal Beerschot, he won the cup in the final against Club Brugge, then champions of Belgium.
 Hoefkens is still appreciated by Beerschot fans; a group of fans from the club have travelled to England on numerous occasions to watch him play.

 Stoke City

-In the summer of 2005, Stoke City manager Johan Boskamp snapped him up for an undisclosed fee.
+In July 2005, Stoke City manager Johan Boskamp signed Hoefkens on a two-year contract, for an undisclosed fee.
 He made his debut for the club in a 0–0 draw against Sheffield Wednesday on 6 August 2005.
 Hoefkens became an ever-present in the Stoke line-up and wore the number 2 shirt.

-Hoefkens received acclaim for his performances in his first season in English football.
-He became a fans favourite at Stoke and was crowned 'Fans' Player of the year (2005–06).
-He then won his 9th cap for his country against Kazakhstan (0–0).
+He was named 'Fans' Player of the year (2005–06).

 During the January 2007 transfer window, he was linked with a return to Belgium, with Club Brugge reportedly interested in him.
 He was also penalty taker for Stoke before the arrival of Danny Higginbotham; however, he still maintained a 100% record for the club.
-Hoefkens impressed both manager and fans alike with his technical ability during the 2006–07 season.
-He was also praised for his versatility, as he operated as a winger or a central midfielder on occasions in the latter stages of the season.
+In the 2006–07 season, he operated as a winger or a central midfielder on occasions in the latter stages of the season.

-It was feared that Hoefkens had broken a bone in his foot in a Euro 2008 qualifier against Portugal however a scan revealed that there was no damage.